Cross-Component Calls

 Key points:

-Cross-component calls require two dependency declarations:
+Cross-component calls require dependency declarations in miden-project.toml.

 [package.metadata.miden.dependencies]

-"miden:basic-wallet" = { path = "../basic-wallet/target/generated-wit/" }
+basic-wallet = { wit = "../basic-wallet/target/generated-wit/" }

 This points to the generated interface files used to create Rust bindings.